Searching ...

 Classic arts are present in VA, too.
 The Virginia Museum of Fine Arts has an extensive collection of works from around the world, including Faberge eggs.
 Meanwhile, world-class artists descend on the Hampton Roads region each year for the Virginia Arts Festival.

-Choosing Between Virginia and Pennsylvania
+Choosing Between Living in Virginia and Pennsylvania

 Weighing scale between Pennsylvania or Virginia